Down and Out in Paris and London: Fact and fiction

+Reception

 Within a month of publication, Humbert Possenti, "a restaurateur and hotelier of forty years," had written to The Times complaining that the book was unfairly disparaging to the restaurant trade.
 The Times Literary Supplement had previously reviewed Down and Out in Paris and London, describing it as "a vivid picture of an apparently mad world."
 Orwell responded to the restaurateur's criticism with a letter to the same newspaper: "I do know that in our hotel there were places which no customer could possibly have been allowed to see with any hope of retaining his custom."
 In France, political outlook very much determined the reception of La Vache enragée.
 The left welcomed it as an indictment of health hazards in commercial kitchens.
 The right accused Orwell of Francophobia.
 A middle of the road paper surmised that Orwell's account was likely to "give a retrospective retch to Americans" who had patronized Parisian restaurants.

 In the Adelphi, C. Day Lewis wrote, "Orwell's book is a tour of the underworld, conducted without hysteria or prejudice [...] a model of clarity and good sense."
 JB Priestley, in the Evening Standard, considered it "uncommonly good reading.
 An excellent book and a valuable social document.
 The best book of its kind I have read in a long time."
 Compton Mackenzie wrote of Orwell's "immensely interesting book [...] a genuine human document, which at the same time is written with so much artistic force that, in spite of the squalor and degradation thus unfolded, the result is curiously beautiful with the beauty of an accomplished etching on copper.
 The account of a casual ward in this country horrifies like some scene of inexplicable misery in Dante."